 Apart from extending wildlife parks, solutions to the environmental destruction on the island involve connecting local communities to reforestation and ecotourism and have been put into practice by NGOs such as SOS – Save our Species, but these schemes need to be scaled up across the island in order to amplify their impact.

 For example in Kianjavato south of the capital Antananarivo a community earns credit which can be exchanged for sewing equipment, solar panels and bicycles through planting trees, enhancing the environment and opening economic opportunities.
 Currently eco-tourism contributes around just 5% of the nation’s GDP but if the sector was promoted an supported in the right way it could grow in size and significance and support the island financially.
 Unfortunately the temptation to log or poach wildlife offers quick but unsustainable returns and threaten to undermine the ecotourism sector.

-Madagascar also holds great potential for renewable energy, micro solar grids, wind power and hydro power, which all have a bright future given the mountainous terrain and sunny climes enjoyed by the island.
+Madagascar also holds great potential for renewable energy, micro solar grids, wind power and hydro power.
+This new technology can all have a bright future given the mountainous terrain and sunny climes enjoyed by the island.

 Madagascar suffers from political instability, woeful infrastructure and scores poorly on the World Bank’s annual doing business survey, all of which should be putting off investors, but recently he country is enjoying increased economic growth and has perhaps turned a corner on the instability of the past, all of which makes it an excellent time to reconsider the country as an investment destination.